-This is much more significant as Facebook supports the Department of Education’s (DepEd) blended and distance learning modalities that include printed or interactive modules, online learning tools, and radio and television-based guidance to prevent face-to-face experiences.
+This is much more significant as Facebook supports the Department of Education’s (DepEd) blended and distance learning modalities or modular learning that include printed or interactive modules, online learning tools, and radio and television-based guidance to prevent face-to-face experiences.

-It’s best to use Facebook for education because it’s also convenient to do than giving flyers.
-They were sharing last-minute updates, like cancellation or suspension of classes and announcements.
-They use Facebook to share information and knowledgeable ideas with their Facebook Live Webinars via other apps and sites to virtually accommodate the students.
+For schools, it’s best to use Facebook for education because it’s convenient to do than giving flyers.
+The school administrators share last-minute updates, like cancellation or suspension of classes and announcements.
+The faculty use Facebook to share information and knowledgeable ideas with their Facebook Live Webinars via other apps and sites to virtually accommodate the students.
 They do flag ceremonies, counseling, webinars, and many more.
-Facebook helps students and teachers in this time with regards to education, not just in entertainment.
+Facebook helps students and teachers in this time with regards to education, not just for entertainment purposes.

 In Facebook Messenger, Group Chats (GC) is popular in communicating with others because you and other people can chat and talk together.
 It is also helpful to the students because they can easily share with other people.
-It is more convenient to use than doing text brigade.
-Some teachers are sending the homework images, plus informing students through announcing in their respective GC’s.
+It is more convenient to use than doing text brigade or text blast.
+Some teachers are sending the homework images, plus informing students through announcing updates in their respective GC’s.

 Facebook Pages and Group Page

-There is also a Facebook Pages and Group Page, where you can upload and download soft copies, pdf, and other files—of advanced lessons, forms to fill up, and other matters.
+There is also a Facebook Pages and Group Page feature, where you can upload and download soft copies, pdf, and other files—of advanced lessons, forms to fill up, and other matters.

 On Facebook, you can also develop your language, do a group collaboration and improve your skills in literacy.
 So don’t underestimate Facebook, because on another side it’ll help you in Education Matters.